bencw99/RoboticsGameAPI/README.md

 # RoboticsGameAPI
-A repository for the Paly Robotics Summer Camp Game Library.
-With this framework, robotics students will learn about programming concepts related to robotics by designing their own games.
+Website storing the Javadocs documentation for the Robotics Game API.
+Hosted on Github to make it easier for the students to access the Javadocs documentation in a readable format.
+Generated and set up here by Nihar.